 The Bank's financial target with respect to RITS is to recover its operating costs.
+It regularly reviews its pricing and in July 2012 implemented the first phase of a revised pricing structure, with subsequent phases coming into effect in 2014 and 2015.
+Under the revised pricing structure a greater proportion of RITS operating costs are recovered from fees based on the value of settled transactions versus the volume of settled transactions.
+This change recognises that the benefit derived from RTGS settlement is primarily a function of the value, rather than the volume, settled.

-It regularly reviews its pricing and in July 2012 implemented a revised pricing structure to provide a more representative distribution of costs among RITS participants.68 The Bank's policy is that it will absorb investment costs, including capital and development costs, associated with major improvements to RITS's functionality and resilience.
+The Bank has previously absorbed capital and development costs as a policy-related expense associated with major improvements to RITS's functionality and resilience.
 However, any new significant projects must be approved by the Executive Committee and relevant financial analysis must be included as part of the Bank's budget process.